islamazhar/CASPER/README.md

 The name is a short for <ins>C</ins>apturing p<ins>AS</ins>skey com<ins>P</ins>romise by attack<ins>ER</ins>.
 This repository  contains 1) prototype implementation of CASPER in Go language, and 2) scripts of the detection effectiveness of CASPER run using [PRSIM](https://www.prismmodelchecker.org/) model checking tool.

+This repository contains the code of the prototype implementation we used for the   performance analysis of CASPER.
+Additionally, it contains the model checking scripts (in <a href="https://www.prismmodelchecker.org/">PRSIM</a> model checking language) to evaluate the detection effectiveness of CASPER.

+ The paper is to appear at USENIX Security 2025.
+For details please refer to our paper.

 ## Background
 FIDO synced passkeys address account recovery challenges by enabling users to back up their FIDO2 private signing